-Hope For Three serves as the exclusive autism educator and partner for the Fort Bend County Sheriff’s Department CIT program.
-Since 2014, nearly 2,250 officers and members of law enforcement from the Greater Houston area and surrounding counties have received training through the CIT program.
+Since 2014, Hope For Three has served as the exclusive autism educator and partner for the Fort Bend County Sheriff’s Office Crisis Intervention Training (CIT) program.
+The CIT program has trained over 3,000 officers and members of law enforcement from the Greater Houston area and surrounding counties.

 A specialized unit of ten officers formed within the Fort Bend County Sheriff’s Office and funded under federal grants, CIT assists in helping individuals suffering from mental illness.
-The objective of the team is to work within the mental health provider network by assisting mental health consumers in crisis in reaching the appropriate care by diverting these individuals away from incarceration or emergency rooms when possible; including individuals living with an autism spectrum disorder.
+The team’s objective is to work within the mental health provider network by assisting mental health consumers in crisis to reach the appropriate care by diverting these individuals away from incarceration or emergency rooms, including individuals living with an autism spectrum disorder.

-If you would like to schedule a CIT presentation in your area, please complete the form below.
-For immediate assistance, contact Darla Farmer, 281-245-0640, Sergeant Jerome Ellis, Jerome.Ellis@fortbendcountytx.gov or Sergeant Richard Reiser, Richard.Reiser@fortbendcountytx.gov ~ Fort Bend County Sheriff’s Department
+Please complete the form below if you would like to schedule a CIT presentation in your area.
+For immediate assistance, contact Darla Farmer, 281-245-0640, or Lieutenant Scott Soland, Scott.Soland@fortbendcountytx.gov or Lieutenant Jerome Ellis Jerome.Ellis@fortbendcountytx.gov ~ Fort Bend County Sheriff’s Department, 251-341-8530,